The Hyperbolic Plane in $\mathbb{E}^3$

 \begin{prop} The embedding of Theorem~\ref{thm:H2} can be chosen $3$-corrugated. \end{prop} \noi As illustrative examples, the embeddings of the square flat torus and of the reduced sphere in~\cite{FOCM,PNAS} are $3$-corrugated and have been shown to exhibit a fractal behavior.
 In the sequel, we will always consider 3-corrugated sequences.

-\paragraph{Corrugation Process.} There are several methods to construct $f_{k,i}$ from $f_{k,i-1}$, for instance by using Kuiper corrugations or the convex integration formula of Gromov.
+\paragraph{Corrugation Process.} There are several methods to construct $f_{k,i}$ from $f_{k,i-1}$, for instance by using Kuiper corrugations~\cite[Formula (6.7)]{k-oc1ii-55} or the convex integration formula of Gromov~\cite{g-pdr-86} and Spring~\cite[Formula (3.3) p.
+35]{Spring-book}.
 All are based on the idea of corrugations and introduce a free parameter $N_{k,i}\in\N^*$ called \textit{number of corrugations}.
-Here, we choose the corrugation process of~\cite{MT} to generates, at each step $(k,i)$, a map $f_{k,i}$ satisfying
+Here, we choose the corrugation process of~\cite{MT, massot2022formalising} to generate, at each step $(k,i)$, a map $f_{k,i}$ satisfying

 where $\mu_{k,i}:=\pullback{f_{k,i-1}}+\eta_{k,i}\ell_{k,i}\otimes\ell_{k,i}$.
 In our case of a 3-corrugated process, the $\ell_{k,i}$ are given by a fixed set of three 1-forms $\ell_i$ with $i\in\{1,2,3\}$, and $\eta_{k,i}$ is the coefficient of $\ell_i\otimes\ell_i$ in the decomposition of $g_k-\pullback{f_{k,i-1}}$ in the basis $(\ell_j\otimes\ell_j)_{j\in\{1,2,3\}}.$ We then write